castorini/birch/README.md

 python src/robust04_cv.py --anserini_path <path/to/anserini> --index_path <path/to/index> --cv_fold <2, 5>
 ```

 This step retrieves documents to depth 1000 for each query, and splits them into sentences to generate folds data.
-You may skip to the next step and and use the downloaded data under `data/datasets`.
+You may skip to the next step and use the downloaded data under `data/datasets`.

 ## Training